 Traditional Japanese straight razors, Kamisori, have been used for centuries to provide an outstanding shave.
 Their off-set hollow ground blade make a very keen edge.
-This one day course takes you theough the process of making two kamisori as well as cases and a strop.
+This one day course takes you through the process of making two Kamisori, as well as cases and a strop.

 This is a very busy one day course from 8am - 5pm, run by Dean Jard.

 It starts early in the forge with a demonstration on how to forge a razor in high carbon steel.
 Then it's your turn to hammer out two kamisori.
 The blades are normalised (de-stressed) before being annealed (softened).
 Next the firescale is removed on a grinder and the blade starts to take shape.
 After hollow grinding through various grits on the linisher, the blades are ready heat treatment.
 After the hardening process, the blades are tempered.

 While we are waiting for the razors to cool down, we will make bamboo cases for the blades as well as a strop to keep them sharp.